Which part of Oahu should you stay on?

 Cons of the North Shore

-You are at least an hour and fifteen minutes from Waikiki could be more depending on traffic.
+You are at least an hour and fifteen minutes from Waikiki – it could be more depending on traffic.
 That means if you want to visit the attractions in Waikiki, it will be a long day for you.
 You are also far from Pearl Harbor.
 There is no nightlife on the North Shore.

-A bit off the beaten path, on the western side of the island, Ko’Olina is a great place to stay for both families and couples.
-Families will love the quiet, secluded, laid-back vibe of Ko’Olina.
-The Aulani Disney Resort is perfect for kids, and the famous Ko’Olina Lagoon is a great place for kids to play in the water.
+A bit off the beaten path, on the island’s western side, Ko Olina is a great place to stay for both families and couples.
+Families will love the quiet, secluded, laid-back vibe of Ko Olina.
+The Aulani Disney Resort is perfect for kids, and the pristine Ko Olina Lagoon is a great place for kids to play in the water.

 For large families who need more than one hotel room, The Beach Villas at Ko Olina are perfect.
 And then there is The Four Seasons, which is ideal for couples looking to splurge who want some peace and quiet.
 I’d say that would make for a pretty awesome honeymoon.

-Things to do
+Things to Do

-Because there are so many resorts in Ko’Olina, many tour companies offering water activities.
-Ko’Olina is also home to some of the island’s best luaus.
+Because there are so many resorts in Ko Olina, many tour companies offer water activities.
+This area is also home to some of the island’s best luaus.

-The Ko’Olina golf course is a great course and is reasonably priced.
-If you are looking to treat yourself, the spa at the Aulani cannot be beaten.
+The Ko Olina golf course is excellent and reasonably priced.
+If you want to treat yourself, the spa at the Aulani cannot be beaten.
 And, if you book just one treatment, you can spend the whole day in the spa garden with pools.

 If you are looking for romance, look no further than the Four Seasons.
 Locals rave about the happy hour at Fish House.
 Another local favorite is Monkeypod restaurant (save room for the pie!).

-On the west side of Oahu, there is not too much outside the resort area, but Ko’Olina is just about 30 minutes from Waikiki.
-You could easily spend a day or two exploring Waikiki, Pearl Harbor, and Honolulu using Ko’Olina as your base.
+There is not too much to do super close to Ko Olina, but it’s just 30 minutes from Waikiki.
+You could easily spend a day or two exploring Waikiki, Pearl Harbor, and Honolulu, using Ko Olina as your base.

-Pros of Ko’Olina
+Pros of Ko Olina

-While more built up than the North Shore, Ko’Olina is still less congested than Waikiki, so you have more privacy.
-You have that same feeling of seclusion with the benefit of only being closer to Honolulu than the North Shore.
+While more built up than the North Shore, Ko Olina is still less congested than Waikiki, giving you more privacy.
+It’s a nice balance between seclusion and proximity to Honolulu.
 The resorts offer some amenities and dining options as well.

-Cons of Ko’Olina
+Cons of Ko Olina

-There are not as many activities to enjoy in Ko’Olina as there are in Waikiki or the North Shore.
-While there is plenty to do and you could be perfectly content staying at your resort for your entire visit, you will have to drive if you want to get out of the resort area.
+There are not as many activities to enjoy in Ko Olina as there are in Waikiki or the North Shore.
+While there is plenty to do at the hotels, you will have to drive if you want to get out of the resort area.

 So, what do you think?
 Are you still unsure where to stay on Oahu?
 Don’t worry!
 Give our travel agents a call today, and we will work with you to design the best vacation for you!